MicrosoftDocs/msteams-docs/msteams-platform/webhooks-and-connectors/how-to/connectors-creating.md

 > [!VIDEO https://www.youtube-nocookie.com/embed/9qcwzVFppMg]

-## Add a Connector to your Teams App
+## Add a Connector to Teams App

 You can [package](~/concepts/build-and-test/apps-package.md) and [publish](~/concepts/deploy-and-publish/apps-publish.md) your Connector as part of your AppSource submission.
 You can distribute your registered Connector as part of your Teams app package.
 For information on entry points for Teams app, see [capabilities](~/concepts/extensibility-points.md).
-You can also provide it to users directly for uploading within Teams.
+You can also provide the package to users directly for uploading within Teams.

 To distribute your Connector, you must register through [Connectors Developer Dashboard](https://outlook.office.com/connectors/home/login/#/publish).
 When a Connector is registered, it is assumed that it works in all Office 365 products that support applications, including Outlook and Teams.
-If that is not the case and you need to create a Connector that only works in Microsoft Teams, contact us: [Microsoft Teams App Submissions](mailto:teamsubm@microsoft.com).
+If that is not the case and you need to create a Connector that only works in Microsoft Teams, contact: [Microsoft Teams App Submissions email](mailto:teamsubm@microsoft.com).

 > [!IMPORTANT]
 > Your Connector is registered after you select **Save** in the Connectors Developer Dashboard.
 If you want to publish your Connector in AppSource, follow the instructions in [publish your Microsoft Teams app to AppSource](~/concepts/deploy-and-publish/apps-publish.md).
 If you do not want to publish your app in AppSource, distribute it directly to the organization.
 After [publishing to your organization](#publish-connectors-for-your-organization), no further action is required on the Connector Dashboard.